ChristofferThidesen/eksamen_pg6301/client/README.md

 3. Then type "cd server" this will change to the server directory, then type "npm i" to install all necessary dependencies

-4. inside the server directory type node seed.js
+4. inside the server directory type "node seed.js" to download my mongoDB database

 5. when you are inside of the server directory you can type "npm start" to start the server